Hand and Wrist Teaching Rounds – Ulnocarpal Impaction and DRUJ Instability

 Type of Fellowship: Clinical Fellowship

-Fellowship Supervisors: Drs Peter Lapner (Director), J Pollock
+Fellowship Supervisors: Dr. Peter Lapner

 Hospital Affiliation: The Ottawa Hospital (TOH) and Hawkesbury District and General Hospital (HGH) and Kemptville District Hospital (KDH).